Greater Brighton Investment Programme – Progress Update

 3.1.4 Plus X (Brighton) - £7.7m

 Plus X remained operational and continued to grow membership.
 Since its opening in August 2021, the new ground floor café, Café Domenica, has proved a huge success with members and visitors.
 The café also provides training opportunities for young people with learning disabilities.
 The Brighton Research Innovation Technology Exchange programme for ambitious and established businesses primarily based in the Coast to Capital Local Enterprise Partnership region continued.
 Other elements of the Preston Barracks redevelopment are at an advanced stage, with several buildings at or nearing completion.
 The first residential blocks are due for completion and occupation in the coming months, and external works to other residential blocks continues.
 The University of Brighton’s adjacent development also progressed well.
 The new student halls on the Mithras House site were completed.
-Construction of the new pedestrian bridge spanning the Lewes Road continued, with the foundations on either side of the road advancing, with completion expected in the first half of 2022.
+Construction of the new pedestrian bridge spanning the Lewes Road is now complete, and the bridge was officially opened by the Greater Brighton Chair on 5th October.

 3.1.5 Valley Gardens – Phase 3 (Brighton) - £8.0m

 3.1.6 Adur Tidal Walls & Western Harbour Arm Flood Defences (Shoreham-By-Sea) – £10.5m

 Continued pluvial and fluvial modelling to inform design.

 3.1.7 A2300 Corridor Improvements (Burgess Hill) - £17.0m

 3.2 In February 2017 Coast to Capital announced that it has secured £66m through Round 3 of the Growth Deal.
 All six projects put forward by the Board were allocated funding - totalling £48.77m.
 The project updates are as follows: